About GP-2250

 Broad applicability, intentional focus.

-While GP-2250 has demonstrated broad utility across indications and therapeutic uses in preclinical and Phase 1 clinical studies, including where inflammatory cytokine suppression could be of therapeutic value, Panavance is focusing the initial clinical trials on pancreatic cancer—a condition with clear unmet needs.
-In addition, GP-2250 is also being developed for the treatment of ovarian cancer in combination with leading anti-cancer agents based on promising preclinical data with notable effectiveness.
+While GP-2250 has demonstrated broad utility across a number of indications and therapeutic uses in preclinical and Phase 1 clinical studies, including where inflammatory cytokine suppression could be of therapeutic value, we have chosen to focus on the treatment of pancreatic and ovarian cancers as our initial indications, two conditions with a clear unmet need.
+Early clinical experience is promising.